Tlloyd072/CMPG-323-Overview-30730333/README.md

   Everything will be merged to the master (main) branch.

   ## Branching style
   All projects will be making use of the main & project development branch.
 The main branch is where the entire project wll be found.
 Project Development branch will      be   work that is currently in progress and where debugging will take place.
 Thereafter, it will be merged with the main branch once tested and properly works.

   ## Licence
   MIT lincence

+  ## Private Credential storage

+  ## ,gitignore file